Read-The-Question/rtq-review/src/pages/md/papers/st-pauls-girls-school--11-plus--maths--2016--sample-paper-1.md

 \end{aligned}
 $

-Let’s find the combined age of Alan, Ben and Carl
+Let’s add all the equations to find the combined age of Alan, Ben and Carl.

 $
 \begin{aligned}